Saltar al contenido principal

 Esta ambigüedad no nos molesta, pues una base ortogonal es tan buena como otra.
 Pongamos esto en práctica, vía (10.8).

-This page titled 9.2: Ortogonalización Gram-Schmidt is shared under a CC BY 1.0 license and was authored, remixed, and/or curated by Steve Cox via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.2: Ortogonalización Gram-Schmidt is shared under a CC BY 1.0 license and was authored, remixed, and/or curated by Steve Cox via source content that was edited to the style and standards of the LibreTexts platform.